YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLOPNERR
 -----------------

-JNLOPNERR, Error opening journal file xxxx for region yyyy
+JNLOPNERR, Error opening journal file xxxx  for database yyyy

 Run Time/MUPIP Error: This indicates that YottaDB could not open the journal file xxxx.